SilkRose/Pony/stories/metal-magic/metal-magic.md

 She put both wires back and said, "We buy the insulated wire for three point ninety bits per pound."

-"The next bin over is cutoff ends to wires.
-The ends are what plug into electrical outlets, or connect to an appliance.
+"The next bin over is cutoff ends of wires.
+The ends are what plug into electrical outlets or connect to an appliance.
 They typically have more plastic and other materials on them, so we buy them for a lower price of three point ten bits per pound."

-She levitated out a few different plugs to show them: one with two blade style contacts and a round third; one with three curved blades that spun to lock the connection; and one with two flat blades - an L shaped blade and a round one.
+She levitated out a few different plugs to show them: one with two blade-style contacts and a round third; one with three curved blades that spun to lock the connection; and one with two flat blades - an L-shaped blade and a round one.

 "Different plugs can handle different amounts of electricity.
 Usually, the funnier it looks, the higher the rating."